-- In the short term, older members who may retire within the next 10 years could see a sharp decrease in their benefits under a Net Zero Financial Crisis scenario, as their fund remains invested in return-seeking assets to some degree all the way to retirement, although the proportion decreases over time which helps to mitigate this risk. - In the medium term, members with 10 or more years until they retire are likely to see an impact on their retirement funds, either initially from a Limited Action scenario, or later on under a High Warming scenario as the impacts of physical climate change impact their benefits during their period to retirement.
+- In the short-term, older members who may retire within the next 10 years could see a sharp decrease in their benefits under a Net Zero Financial Crisis scenario, as their fund remains invested in return-seeking assets to some degree all the way to retirement, although the proportion decreases over time which helps to mitigate this risk. - In the medium-term, members with 10 or more years until they retire are likely to see an impact on their retirement funds, either initially from a Limited Action scenario, or later on under a High Warming scenario as the impacts of physical climate change impact their benefits during their period to retirement.

-• In the long term, younger members would see the biggest detrimental impact to their benefits under a High Warming scenario, and this impact could reduce the level of their benefits by more than 30%.
+In the long-term, younger members would see the biggest detrimental impact to their benefits under a High Warming scenario and this impact could reduce the level of their benefits by more than 30%.

 The Trustee believes that it is imperative to avoid a High Warming outcome to prevent the worst effects of climate change being felt.
 The Trustee believes that it cannot do this by lowering the emissions of its investments in isolation; the whole world needs to lower emissions.
-The Trustee's focus therefore is to encourage companies to adopt a science-based Net Zero target.
+The Trustee's focus therefore is to encourage companies to adopt a science-based net zero target.
 Further details are provided in the next section.

-The Trustee has considered the resilience of the default strategy to the scenarios and utilises investments that can benefit from the transition to a low-carbon economy and mitigate risks arising from climate change.
-For example, the default strategy invests in a clean energy fund that offers exposure to sustainable infrastructure assets, which contribute to Europe's decarbonisation.
+The Trustee has considered the resilience of the default strategy to the scenarios based on the expected impacts on members pots and the climate-related risks and opportunities identified.
+The Trustee utilises investments that can benefit from the transition to a low carbon economy and mitigate risks arising from climate change for example, the default strategy invests in a clean energy fund that offers exposure to sustainable infrastructure assets, which contribute to Europe's decarbonisation.

-Member aged 25 Member aged 35 Member aged 45 Member aged 55 Change relative to climate-uninformed outcome Net Zero Financial Crisis outcome -10% -8% -5% -16% Limited Action outcome -21% -16% -12% -4% High Warming outcome -32% -26% -20% -4%
+Member aged 25 Member aged 35 Member aged 45 Member aged 55 Change in pot size at retirement relative to climate-uninformed outcome Net Zero Financial Crisis outcome -10% -8% -5% -16% Limited Action outcome -21% -16% -12% -4% High Warming outcome -32% -26% -20% -4%